 “The measure of a man’s greatness is not the number of servants he had, but the number of people he served”.

-To send flowers to Brandon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brandon Emile Berment, please visit our floral store.